userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 *[Networking Namespaces]: A network namespace is a logical copy of the network stack from the host system.
 Network namespaces are useful for setting up containers or virtual environments.
 Each namespace has its own IP addresses, network interfaces, routing tables, and so forth.

-Containers in the same pod share storage mappings, so we can map storage to 2 containers in a pod and they have rw access, without having to do anything special
+Containers in the same pod share storage mappings, so we can map storage to 2 containers in a pod, and they have rw access, without having to do anything special

 ### Creating a pod